-A recent video of author Simon Sinek describing the millennial generation and how we think has gone viral and sparked a global conversation.
+A video of author Simon Sinek describing the millennial generation which sparked a global conversation.
 In particular, he claims that we’re always looking for ways to ‘make an impact – whatever that means’.
 So here at Anything Goes Lifestyle we decided to take a look at ways in which you can do just that, in all aspects of your life.

 Check them out: